HadiKhansaa/genome-assembler-cpp/Readme.md

    - This file will contain a contig per line, representing the assembled sequences.

 Ensure that the input files `reads.txt` and `genome.txt` are correctly formatted and located in the same directory as the executable for the program to function properly.

+## Credits and Acknowledgments

+The **GenoWhisperers** team proudly developed this genome assembler.
+Team members include:

+- Ali Baydoun
+- Ali Saab
+- Fatima Dekmak
+- Hadi Al Khansa
+- Raphael El Fakhri

+We extend our sincere gratitude to Dr. Rida Assaf, our instructor who provided guidance and invaluable insights throughout the development process.

+Special thanks to Ilya Grebnov for the `libsais` library, which is we used for BWT and suffix array construction.
+The library can be found at [libsais GitHub repository](https://github.com/IlyaGrebnov/libsais).